tessgi/TessGiWebsite/content/pages/the-mission/telescope.md

 ### Bandpass
 TESS will observe a large number of M dwarfs for several reasons.
 Planets are easier to detect around these small stars (the planets induce larger transit signals).
 Most nearby stars are M dwarfs.
 Because M dwarfs are cool and red, the TESS bandpass will be more sensitive to red wavelengths.

-These considerations led to the choice of a 600 to 1000 nm bandpass.
+The TESS detector bandpass spans from 600 - 1000 nm and is centered on the traditional Cousins I-band (I_C, 𝜆_c  = 786.5 nm).
+This wide, red-optical bandpass is preferred to reduce photon-counting noise and increase sensitivity to small planets transiting cool, red stars.
+The long wavelength end represents the red-limit of the CCD detectors and is set by their quantum efficiency.

+The short wavelength end is set by a long-pass filter coating on one of the camera lenses.
+In contrast to  Kepler, the TESS bandpass is comparably wide but covers redder wavelengths, reflecting the differing target priorities of the two missions (Sun-like stars for Kepler; small, cool stars for TESS).
 The width of 400 nm was the largest practical choice for the optical design.

 <br/>
 <img class="img-responsive" style="max-width:67%;" src="images/mission/tess_bandpass.png">
-*The TESS spectral response function (black line), defined as the product of the long- pass filter transmission curve and the detector quantum efficiency curve.
-Also plotted, for comparison, are the Johnson–Cousins V, R C , and I C filter curves and the Sloan Digital Sky Survey z filter curve.
+*The TESS spectral response function (black line), defined as the product of the long-pass filter transmission curve and the detector quantum efficiency curve.
+Also plotted, for comparison, are the Johnson–Cousins V, R C , and I_C filter curves and the Sloan Digital Sky Survey z filter curve.
 Each of the functions has been scaled to have a maximum value of unity.
 Image Credit: Ricker et al. (2015)*
 <br/>